jordifierro/jordifierro.github.io/_posts/2018-11-23-pachatary-experiences-social-network.md

 ---
 layout: post
-title:  "Pachatary"
+title:  "Pachatary experiences social network"
 date:   2018-11-23 10:00:00 +0100
 categories: project
 comments: true
 ---

 ![Pachatary](/assets/images/pachatary_icon.png)

-Pachatary is an experiences social network.

 Are you planning a trip?
 Or want to discover history, culture and architecture interesting points of your region?